 Most times you end up here, due to PC will not boot or F11 dead or you get blue screens of death; called BSOD's.

-This means, that the bad guy used the wrong install media, not from HP, or erased the HDD before any install.
-Bad deal there, if not warranted, by new HDD replacement.
+This means, that the bad guy used the wrong install media, not from HP, or erased the HDD (or replaced his dead HDD with a new blank HDD, and is fate, not a bad guy.)

 Slamming simply means the PC is no longer 100% HP authentic, like it came new , with a fresh clean OS (operating system) I am not talking infections here that is bad luck, not slamming.

-Some times slamming is necessary on old PC , no HP media kits sold now, and the HDD died, sure this is now mandatory ,the slam.
+Some times slamming is necessary on old PC , no HP media kits sold now, and the HDD died, sure this is now mandatory so, get a newer OS.